okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/linked-objects/index.md

 For details, see the [Linked Object object](#linked-object-object).

-The Expression Language function for [linked objects](/docs/reference/okta-expression-language/#linked-object-function) provides access to the details about a linked user.
+The Expression Language function for [Linked Objects](/docs/reference/okta-expression-language/#linked-object-function) provides access to the details about a linked user.

 ## Example Usage